 The School of Information at San José State University is the founding conference sponsor.
 Register as a member of the Library 2.0 network to be kept informed of future events.
-Recordings from previous years are available under the Archives tab above and the Library 2.0 YouTube channel.
+Recordings from previous years are available under the Archives tab above or to the right, and on the Library 2.0 YouTube channel.

-In this focused conversation on privacy, we'll hear from a variety of library professionals as well as keynote Speakers: Lee Rainie; Director, Internet, Science, and Technology Research; Pew Research Center; Jamie Larue, Director, Office for Intellectual Freedom, American Library Association; Jonathan Hernández, Associate Researcher, Library and Information Institute, National Autonomous University of Mexico (UNAM); Deborah Caldwell-Stone, Deputy Director, Office for Intellectual Freedom, American Library Association; and Alison Macrina, Director, Library Freedom Project.
+In this focused conversation on privacy, we planned on hearing from a variety of library professionals as well as keynote Speakers: Lee Rainie; Director, Internet, Science, and Technology Research; Pew Research Center; Jamie Larue, Director, Office for Intellectual Freedom, American Library Association; Jonathan Hernández, Associate Researcher, Library and Information Institute, National Autonomous University of Mexico (UNAM); Deborah Caldwell-Stone, Deputy Director, Office for Intellectual Freedom, American Library Association; and Alison Macrina, Director, Library Freedom Project.

 Posted by Mario Echeverría on January 4, 2018 at 2:20pm